 I love this “in between” time in New York City.
 Though the foliage is almost reaching its peak in most parts of the state, in the city Fall is just starting to show signs, with plenty of green still to be seen among the slowly changing colors in Central Park.
 That’s not to say the views aren’t beautiful and definitely worth a stroll through.

-Time Warner Center, right next door, may not look like much right now, but give it a few days.
-They are already working on stringing lights around the trees, and it remains one of my favorite places to visit during the holidays, especially when they set up their annual holiday stars.
+It’s is definitely one of my favorite places to visit during the holidays, especially when they set up their annual holiday stars.

 Hope you get to enjoy all that Fall in the city!